 Question to ask: Does it offer a single dashboard to answer the why, what and how questions about the contact center and the customer’s journey across all channels?

-v) Reduces Manual Reporting at least by 60%
+5. Reduces manual reporting at least by 60%

 Contact center operations managers often find themselves manually extracting data from multiple datasheets and consolidating reports.
 An ideal solution must take contact center reporting and analytics to a whole new level.
 It should result in cutting down manual reporting efforts at least by an estimated 60% if not 100%.
 It should also not require additional training – enabling current resources to generate sophisticated reports – faster, smarter and easier.